united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step2/info.md

 </details>
 <br />

 > &#128270; Since USP Core WAAP also features [Cross Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf) protection in this demo scenario that feature is disabled (via setting `spec.csrfPolicy.enabled`) to allow local curl http post requests!
-Similarly we don't want to see BLOCKs executed by the OWASP Core Rule Set which is why the `spec.coraza.crs.defaultEnabled` option is disabled too.
+Similarly we don't want to see BLOCKs executed by the OWASP Core Rule Set which is why no rules are loaded.

 This resource uses the default security configuration for [allowIntrospection](https://docs.united-security-providers.ch/usp-core-waap/latest/crd-doc/#corewaapservicespeccorazagraphqlconfigsindex) and by that preventing introspection queries.